-You may have gotten your TeX Live installation in one of two fundamentally different ways.
-The directions for installing and updating packages depend on which way you got your installation.
+You may have installed TeX Live in one of two fundamentally different ways.
+The way to install and update packages depends on which way you got your installation.

 First, you may have gotten a TeX installation that was based on TeX Live but was packaged for your operating system.
 For instance, the free GNU/Linux distributions, and the distributions from Red Hat, Debian, Ubuntu, SUSE, etc., all make TeX installations derived from TeX Live available through their normal packaging system (rpm, apt-get, yum, etc.).
 If this is how you got your TeX, the timing and content of updates is entirely up to your operating system provider—contact them with any and all questions.

-By the way, a native TL, which is typically installed under /usr/local, and a TeX from your operating system can happily coexist, each with their own completely independent trees and programs.
-(Do not try to merge them!)
-So you could install a native TeX Live if your vendor is not keeping up.
+By the way, native TeX Live, which is typically installed under /usr/local, can happily coexist with a TeX from your operating system, each with their own completely independent trees and programs.
+It is only the PATH setting that determines which is used.
+(Do not try to merge them.)
+So you can install native TeX Live if your vendor is not keeping up.

 The other case is that you installed the “native” TeX Live, e.g., from the DVD or over the net.
 Here, the first thing to try, both to install new packages and to update already installed ones, is to run (on a command line/system prompt) the command tlmgr update --all (tlmgr is the command name of the TeX Live package manager).
-If you would like to see what would be done before doing it, run tlmgr update --list.
+To see what would be done before doing it, run tlmgr update --list.

-If you accept scheme-full, and you still didn't get the
+If you used scheme-full, and you still didn't get the

 material you were expecting, here are two other possibilities: